TejoTago/TejoTago.github.io/index.md

-# 👋 Welcome to My Portfolio
+# Welcome

-Hi, I'm **TJ** — an aspiring software engineer with a background in economics and business management.
+Hi, I'm **Tiago** — an aspiring software engineer with a background in economics and business management.
 After transitioning into tech, I’ve focused on embedded systems and data-driven projects.

 ---

-## 🧠 About Me
+## About Me

 I'm a motivated career-changer with a background in economics and business management, now focused on embedded systems development using C/C++.
 Over the past year, I completed a specialized training program and gained hands-on experience through an internship at Critical Software, working with STM32 microcontrollers and TouchGFX.